Efficient Algorithms for Sparse Moment Problems without Separation: An Algorithm for the Two-Dimensional Problem

 After that, we aim to recover the weight of the spikes.
-Line 7 is a linear regression defined by Vandemonde matrix $V_{\vecb}$.
-Since $\vecb$ may be complex number, we would calculate over complex space.
-Again, we would apply moment inequality to bound the error of recovered parameters.
-Hence, we normalize $\hvecw$ and get $\tvecw$ in Line 8.
+Line~\ref{line:dim2-hw} is a linear regression defined by Vandemonde matrix $V_{\vecb}$.
+Since $\vecb$ may be complex numbers, we would calculate over complex space.
+Again, we would apply moment inequality to bound the recovered parameter error.
+Hence, we normalize $\hvecw$ and get $\tvecw$ in Line~\ref{line:dim2-tmix}.
 Note from our definition of transportation distance, the real components and imaginary components are considered separately.
-Hence, we can discard the imaginary parts of $\tvecw$ in Line 10 and reconstruct the $k$-spike distribution in Line 10.
+Hence, we can discard the imaginary parts of $\tvecw$ and reconstruct the $k$-spike distribution in Line~\ref{line:dim2-tw}.
 Using linear regression, this step can be done in $O(k^3)$ time.